relengcom/VTP-web-api/docs/DesignNotes.md

 ## Client/Server Endpoint Details

+This part is considered the demo's _design targat_ and not a project plan.
+The actual project plan is used to create the [kanban board](https://github.com/orgs/TrustTheVote-Project/projects/5).
+See that web page for the action plan.

-### A. Pre-demo steps (occurs during phase 1 above)
+### Pre-demo steps (occurs during phase 1 above)

 - Effectively covers steps 1, 2, and 3 above
 - We may want a _test_ endpoint that returns server status - TBD

-### B. First API endpoint (occurs during phase 3 above)
+### First API endpoint (occurs during phase 3 above)

-- Phone connects to web server and requests a unique connection ID
+- Phone connects to the VTP demo web server, and the web server requests a ballot-store GUID from VoteTracker+
-- Returns a unique connection ID
+- VTP backend generates the ballot-store and its GUID and if successful returns the GUID to the web server
+- web server returns the ballot-store GUID to the client

-### C. Second API endpoint (occurs during phase 3 above)
+### Second API endpoint (occurs during phase 3 above)

-- Given a unique connection ID, phone requests a ballot
+- Given a GUID, phone requests a blank ballot from web server
+- web server requests a ballot from VoteTracker+
+- VoteTracker+ returns a blank ballot or raises an error
-- Returns a ballot
+- web server returns a blank ballot

-### D. Third API endpoint (occurs during phase 3 above)
+### Third API endpoint (occurs during phase 3 above)

 Given a unique connection ID, this endpoint will upload a ballot.
 During the 2023/02/02 meeting, after a detailed 3-way discussion we decided that the JS client would validate the voter's contest ballot choices for proper ballot compliance.
 The demo election data file (EDF), which is native VTP election data 'file' so-to-speak, contains the rules that defines a valid selection for each contest.
 The NIST standard also defines this but appears (TBD) to not enforce compliance in that NIST allows an election definition file to be incorrectly/incompletely defined by election officials.